 If we’re being distracted, imagine how much your audience is being distracted!
 Not only is your audience being distracted by the same things you are, they’re also getting messages from your competitors who are trying to win their attention or from Facebook suggesting more ‘related groups’ they can join.

 3 things to consider when choosing a Facebook Group alternative

 Now that we’ve covered the top 8 reasons why people are choosing to ditch Facebook Groups, let’s talk about 3 things to think about when considering which option will be the best fit for you and your community.

 1. Can you brand it as your own?

 Your brand is the lifeblood of your community.
 It’s what drove people to you in the first place.
 It represents everything you’re trying to achieve, who you’re trying to reach and what problems you’re trying to solve – so it makes sense that you want a home for your community that aligns with your brand.

 When you’re selecting a community platform – don’t overlook having this option available to you.
 You want to be able to use your own branding and domain name on whatever platform you choose.

 2. Is it available on both web and mobile?

-It’s 2020 – yes it’s been a crazy year but it’s also made access to technology even MORE important.
-You want to make sure that any alternative to Facebook Groups you choose is instantly available to you and your members on iOS, Android and both desktop and mobile.
-Checking that these options are available to you from the outset will ensure yours and your community members lives are much easier.
+It’s 2022 – a lot has changed over the last few years and it’s made access to technology even MORE important.
+On average, people spend a third of all waking hours on their phones.
+You want to make sure that any alternative to Facebook Groups you choose is instantly available to you and your members on iOS and Android as well as on their desktops.
+Checking that these options are available to you from the outset will ensure that you can reach your community members and keep them engaged.